A tale of two moduli spaces: logarithmic and multi-scale differentials: From logarithmic to multi-scale

 defines a map $\beta\colon V \to \overline P^\gp$ so that the pair $(X/B, \beta)$ is a (minimal) point of $\cat{Rub}$.

 To lift this point to a point of $\cat{Rub}_{\calL_\mu}$, we need to build an isomorphism of line bundles

 We first define this map on the smooth locus; let $p \in B$ and let $x \in X_p$ be a smooth point of $X_p$, lying in the component associated to a vertex $v \in \Gamma$.
 Then the image of $\beta$ in $\ghost_{X, x}^\gp = \overline P_p^\gp$ is given by $\beta(v)$.
-Our splitting $\overline{P} \to P$ from \ref{eqn:minlogpushout} extends to $\overline{P}^\gp \to P^\gp$ and thus $\beta(v)$ maps to a unique section of $\calO_B(\beta(v)) \subseteq P$.
+Our splitting $\overline{P} \to P$ from~\ref{eqn:minlogpushout} extends to $\overline{P}^\gp \to P^\gp$, and thus $\beta(v)$ maps to a unique section of $\calO_B(\beta(v)) \subseteq P$.
 Then we define

 to be the unique map sending this section to the differential $\omega_{(\ell(v))}$.
-That this isomorphism extends over the nodes then follows from the compatibilities conditions on prong-matchings by a local calculation.
+Next we check that this isomorphism extends over the nodes.
+We treat only the case of a vertical node $e$, say passing from a vertex $v_i$ of level $i$ to a vertex $v_j$ of level $j$ with $j < i$; then the map near a horizontal node can be constructed just as in the smooth case.
+Write $\mathfrak f'$ for the natural map $\tilde P \to P$, so that